andreaskaempf/adventofcode2021/README.md

-    assembly-language like series of computations, and find the highest (Part 1) or lowest (Part 2) codes that are valid, i.e, leave a "z" register at zero after the computations (*very hard*, used brute force with parallelization and some pruning of solutions, not a real solution).
+    assembly-language like series of computations, and find the highest (Part 1) or lowest (Part 2) codes that are valid, i.e, leave a "z" register at zero after the computations (*very hard*, used brute force with parallelization and early pruning of infeasible solutions, takes about 30 mins per part).
 * **Day 25**: Simulation of "sea cucumber" particle movement, iterating until the system reaches a stable state (i.e., no more changes).
 Part 1 done (*easy*), and Part 2 granted after completing all previous problems.